 CrypticRock.com – Excellent.
 As far as the record, Science Agrees, you worked with Olé and Dolores.
 What was it like working with Dolores?
 She is quite an exceptional vocalist.

-Andy Rourke – It was originally suppose to be released in May, then August, and now in September.
+Andy Rourke –It was originally supposed to be released in May, then August, and now in September.
 We just had some problems with artwork.

 CrypticRock.com – Right, well you have waited this long to put it out, you want to make sure it is done right.
 You do not want to rush it.